SANejad/SANejad/ACTIVE_IONOSPHERIC_HEATING.md

 **HAARP**, the High-frequency Active Auroral Research Program, is a scientific facility operated by the University of Alaska Fairbanks for studying the ionosphere using a high-power HF phased-array transmitter and supporting diagnostics.
 The public purpose of this project is to develop a numerical modeling pathway that can help interpret, design, and pre-evaluate ionospheric heating procedures.

-**Gemini3D** is an external three-dimensional ionospheric fluid-electrodynamic model.
-This project does not claim authorship of Gemini3D.
-Instead, it uses Gemini3D/PyGemini as part of a broader research platform for active ionospheric modification studies.

 ---